bentoml/BentoML/docs/source/guides/migration.rst

 Manage Bentos
 -------------

 BentoML version 0.13.1 relies on Yatai as a Bento registry to help teams collaborate and manage Bentos.
-In addition to Bento management, you can use `🦄️ Yatai <https://github.com/bentoml/Yatai>`_ to deploy and scale ML services on Kubernetes.
+This feature is also available in BentoCloud, a serverless platform for building and operating AI applications, allowing you to better manage and scale ML services.